ZyueRemi/222/README.md

 # Calibration_Tutorial
 ## 1. Introduction
-This tutorial of calibration is for the beginners.
-We propose a multi-sensor system on a car and implement the state-of-art calibration methods.
-The steps and results are described in details.
+This tutorial on calibration is for beginners.
+We propose a multi-sensor system on a car and implement state-of-art calibration methods.
+The steps and results are described in detail.
 <div align="center">
     <img src="pic/1.jpg" width = 40% >
     <font color=#a0a0a0 size=2><br>(a) Proposed multi-sensor system (b) Robosense bpearl blind spot LiDAR (c) Livox Avia solite-state dense LiDAR (d) Intel Realsense D455 depth camera (e) Intel Realsense L515 depth camera</font>
 </div>

 ## 2. Prerequisites
 In our repositories, we provide a target-based toolbox based on [lidar_camera_calibrator](https://github.com/HITSZ-NRSL/lidar_camera_calibrator) .
-We also provide our own sample dataset and calibration result in the file /data.
+We also provide our sample dataset and calibration result in the file /data.

 ### Dependencies